Many users say that their speakers don’t work, even though their headphones do.

-If you cannot listen from your speakers, but your headphones are working fine then is mainly due to hardware issues, unsupported speakers, wrong setting configurations, the wrong default audio output selection, application conflict, muted speaker volume, or plug-and-play priority.
+Suppose you cannot listen from your speakers, but your headphones are working fine.
+In that case, it is mainly due to hardware issues, unsupported speakers, wrong setting configurations, the wrong default audio output selection, application conflict, muted speaker volume, or plug-and-play priority.

 Moreover, if your audio settings conflict with your speakers, this will lead to no audio in your speakers after unplugging the headphones.
 In this case, you must use audio management applications like Realtek Audio Manager and FX Sound Booster.

 Damaged Speaker Pins: We often don’t pay attention to the speaker audio jack.
-However, if the speaker’s audio jack is damaged, you will face this audio issue.
+However, you will face this audio issue if the speaker’s audio jack is damaged.

 Wrong Speaker Cable Connections: If you have recently cleaned your speakers and this error occurred after cleaning, you might have connected them wrongly.
 There are individual jacks for the cables used for audio output and input.

-Wrong Speaker Configurations: These speakers should be set as the default output device after disconnecting your headphones.
+Wrong Speaker Configurations: These speakers should be the default output device after disconnecting your headphones.
 If this setting is not correct, then you won’t be able to hear from the speakers.

-Unsupported Hertz: This is the main issue if your speakers are huge and you are using Windows audio drivers.
+Unsupported Hertz: This is the main issue if your speakers are huge and you use Windows audio drivers.
 Windows audio drivers can support a certain frequency.

-Bluetooth Device: Sometimes, we have a Bluetooth device connected to our computer.
+Bluetooth Device: Sometimes, a Bluetooth device is connected to our computer.
 Whenever we disconnect our headphones, this device gets connected automatically.
 Hence, your speakers don’t work.

 Plug & Play Priority

 Plug & Play priority specifies which device should be treated first when connected to your PC.
 Priority is always given to the port in this arrangement.
-It means that by default, it prioritizes headphones and disables speakers whenever you connect them.
+By default, it prioritizes headphones and disables speakers whenever you connect them.

 The same happens when you unplug your headphones; the audio source automatically switches back to speakers.
-Again, windows have this feature as a built-in feature.
+Again, Windows has this feature as a built-in feature.
 Due to this feature, you don’t need to select the output audio device every time.